longturn/freeciv21/docs/Coding/hacking.rst

 orders by hand.

 Leaving a destroyed :unit:`Transport` is not an action.
 The player cannot order a Unit to perform this action.
-Having a Unit destroy his :unit`Transport` and then leave it is an action.
+Having a Unit destroy its :unit:`Transport` and then leave it is an action.
 Leaving a :unit:`Transport` "mid flight", no matter if it was destroyed or not, and having a certain probability of surviving to show up somewhere else is an action.